peppelinux/video-marker/README.md

 Video Marker
 ------------

-Video Marker is a python application based on OpenCV that can automate:
+Video Marker is a python application based on OpenCV that can automate the following tasks:

-- a video record from a webcam and save to a file
+- video recording from a webcam or any other OpenVC VideoCapture source
 - prepend a video before your video record starts
 - append a video after your video record ends
 - add a watermark image
+- save to a file

 ## Setup